Conformal Coating Application Process

 - What level of protection is needed?
 I.e., Splash resistant?
 Sweatproof?
 Submersible?
 Abrasion-resistant?
 Solvent resistance?
 Corrosion resistance? etc.

-- What components need to be protected?
+- What electronic components need to be protected?
 What doesn’t?

 - What price point are we trying to hit?

 Thankfully, HZO likely has a solution to meet your specific coating criteria with experience to ensure quality and success.
+We can provide a conformal coating type for almost any application.
 Once a plan has been made and testing is complete, it’s time to execute.

 The great benefit of Chemical Vapor Deposition (CVD) is that it allows the coating vapor to go everywhere.
 The tricky part about CVD is that – it allows the coating vapor to adhere to any uncovered surfaces, whether we want it to or not.
-This includes components you don’t want to be coated.
-That’s where masking comes in.
+This includes electronic components you don’t want to be coated.
+That’s where masking products comes in.

 Masking is the process of physically covering the areas of a PCBA or component where you don’t want a coating to be applied.
 This may include screens, sensors, lenses, connectors, and more whose functionality may be hampered with a coating.

-Depending on the coating solution selected, you may not even need masking as many of our nano coatings are thin enough to allow connect-through as well as not interfere with sensitive components.
+Depending on the coating solution selected, you may not even need masking as many of our nano coatings are thin enough to allow connect-through as well as not interfere with sensitive electronic components.

 If masking is required for more robust coatings, such as Parylene, take confidence in the fact that HZO is a leading expert when it comes to masking.
 Much of our intellectual property is based in innovative materials and processes designed to streamline the masking process, ensuring your production is on time, on budget with quality assured.